Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/code/README.md

 After the training process is done, two embedding files in the format of TSV are generated in the vectors folder under 02_modeling.

 ![Embedding_Files](../docs/media/07_SSWE_Embedding_Basic_Keras_w_CNTK_TSV.PNG)

+For more information about Word2Vec and SSWE, you can refer to those papers: [Mikolov, Tomas, et al. Distributed representations of words and phrases and their compositionality.
+Advances in neural information processing systems.
+2013.](https://arxiv.org/abs/1310.4546) and **Sentiment Specfic Word Embedding (SSWE) Algorithm** [Tang, Duyu, et al. "Learning Sentiment-Specific Word Embedding for Twitter Sentiment Classification."
+ACL (1).
+2014.](http://www.aclweb.org/anthology/P14-1146)

 #### Model Creation
 Once the word vectors have been generated using either of the SSWE or Word2vec algorithm, the next step is to train the classification models to predict actual sentiment polarity.
 However, before the actual training of the models the word level vectors have to be converted into sentence level vectors.
 The sentence level vectors are generated in two steps.
 In the first step, vectors of all the constituent words of a sentence are stacked up to get a matrix of size __maxsequencelength*embeddingdimension__.
 In the next step, min max and average operations are performed on each of the column of this matrix, hence resulting into a vector of size __3__ * __embeddingdimension__ for each of the sentence.